Round-Feather/paven-persistence-utils/README.md

     // derived from the parent object
     @DatastoreExternalEntity(ancestorFactory = MyAncestorFactory.class)
     private List<MyExternalObject> externalObjects;

+    // Datastore properties can be nested in a child object instead as well
+    @DatastoreNested
+    private SomeNestedObject nestedObject;

     // Fields not annotated will still get written/read from datastore private Double someField1;